pikvm/pikvm/docs/msd.md

 It is possible to create a shared image storage for an entire fleet of PiKVMs using [NFS](https://en.wikipedia.org/wiki/Network_File_System).

-!!! note
-    Configuring an NFS server is beyond the scope of this guide.

 If you have some shares, you can easily connect them to PiKVM by creating mount points and adding relevant records to `/etc/fstab`.
 At the same time, you will be able to upload images via PiKVM Web UI to NFS, and still use local storage.